24 days of Rust - environment variables

 #![feature(proc_macro)] extern crate envy; #[macro_use] extern crate serde_derive; #[derive(Deserialize, Debug)] struct Environment { lang: String, } match envy::from_env::<Environment>() { Ok(environment) => println!("Language code: {}", environment.lang), Err(e) => println!("Couldn't read LANG ({})", e), };

-normalizes variable names to lower case, so LANG
+envy normalizes variable names to lower case, so LANG becomes lang

 attribute of the struct.
-But because it's just serde
+But because it's just serde, we can use

 serde attributes to